ThinkDataEd/curriculum/docs/unit4/section2.md

 evaluate these studies and reports.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it used and how to work with it.
+1. Students will use complex sentences to construct summary statements about their understanding of Mean Squared Error and Mean Absolute Error.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+2. Students will engage in partner and whole group discussions to express their understanding of linear regression and how to measure its accuracy.

-3. Students will use complex sentences to write informative short reports that use data science concepts and skills.
+3. Students will use mathematical vocabulary to explain orally and in writing the attributes of various scatterplots.

-4. Students will read informative texts to evaluate claims based on data.
+4. Students will make connections, in writing, between predictions using different types of models (i.e., linear, quadratic, cubic).

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
 <ins>*Data File:*</ins>

-1. Movies (movie)
+1. Arm Spans vs. Heights: ```data(arm_span)```

+2. Movies: ```data(movie)```

 <ins>*Data Collection:*</ins>

-Students will collect data for their team participatory sensing campaign.
+Students will collect data for their Team Participatory Sensing campaign.

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>
 ![legend](../img/legend.png)